Sports in North America: Basketball

 Canadian Dr. James Naismith is credited with creating the game of basketball in 1891.
 While working as a physical education professor and instructor at the International Young Men's Christian Association Training School (YMCA) (today, Springfield College) in Springfield, Massachusetts, U.S., he primarily created the game as a way to could keep his gym class active indoors on a rainy day.
-The sport quickly spread throughout the U.S. and Canada, with Naismith becoming instrumental in establishing college basketball.
+The sport quickly spread throughout the US and Canada, with Naismith becoming instrumental in establishing college basketball.

 Today, the National Basketball Association (NBA), with teams in the U.S. and one in Canada, is widely considered to be the highest level of professional basketball in the world, and NBA players are the world's best paid athletes by average annual salary per player.
 The NBA operates a minor league basketball organization, the NBA Development League, to help develop players.
 However, like the relationship between college football and the NFL, college basketball acts as the primary suppliers of players to the NBA.

 The Liga Nacional de Baloncesto Profesional, is the top professional basketball league in Mexico, while Liga Nacional de Baloncesto is the top one in the Dominican Republic.
 The Baloncesto Superior Nacional (BSN) has teams in Puerto Rico.

 The NBA also runs the Women's National Basketball Association (WNBA), with many teams having direct NBA counterparts and playing in the same arenas.
 Similarly, the Baloncesto Superior Nacional Femenino (BSNF) is the women's counterpart professional league to the BSN in Puerto Rico.

 College basketball (particularly regarding NCAA Division I men's college basketball), technically considered an amateur sport, is as prominent in the U.S. as some of the major professional sports leagues around the world.
 College basketball draws average viewership of 10.7 million per game for its annual "March Madness" tournament.
 By and large, most future NBA players come from these collegiate basketball programs, serving as the feeder system to the NBA.

+Attendances

+The top 20 North American basketball teams by average home league attendance in the 2024–25 season: